mattrude/pgpkeyserver/doc/building-server.md

 * <a href="http://keyserver.borgnet.us/dump">http://keyserver.borgnet.us/dump</a> - Generated every Sunday

 ### Download Keydump
-The keydump is about 6.3GB as of Oct 2014, so fetching it will take a long time.
+The keydump is about 7.3GB as of Oct 2015, increasing at a rate of about one gigabyte per year, so fetching it will take a long time.
 It&#39;s divided into a bunch of individual numbered files so you&#39;ll need to fetch all of them.
 Because I&#39;m too lazy to spend 8 hours sitting there doing it manually I did it like this: